 The Glacier National Park is a top destination.
 Still, there are hidden gems where you can camp close to natural hot springs, ghost towns, secret caverns, mountain ranges, and pristine lakes full of hungry trout, among many other unique attractions.

-Between the ever-changing terrain and close encounters with wildlife photographers love, the opportunity to learn about early American history, or partake in a kayak ride down secluded waterways or other outdoor sport, Montana has it all.
+Between the ever-changing terrain and close encounters with wildlife photographers love, the opportunity to learn about early American history, or partake in a kayak ride down secluded waterways or other outdoor sports, Montana has it all.

 Camping in Montana is fun all year long, with the most popular camping season being June through August, when schools are on break, and the weather is the nicest.
 December through March is another peak time when people enjoy skiing, ice fishing, taking a dip in the hot springs, and other winter activities.
 For a different Montana camping experience, visiting in the spring and fall will have fewer crowds, allowing you to explore the sites more peacefully.

-10 Best Montana Campgrounds
+9 Best Montana Campgrounds

 Planning a Montana camping trip should start by booking a stay at any of these highly-rated campgrounds: